mehulhere/CodeSorted/README.md

 ## Features

 - **User Authentication**: Register, login, and manage your account
+- **Social Login**: Sign in using Google, Facebook, or GitHub accounts
+- **Guest Access**: Try the platform without registration using a guest account
 - **Problem Solving**: Browse problems by difficulty and topic
 - **Code Editor**: Built-in Monaco editor with syntax highlighting
 - **Multiple Languages**: Support for Python, JavaScript, C++, and Java